FasterXML/jackson-datatype-guava/README.md

 ## Status

-As of version 2.0 module is usable although coverage is not extensive: more support is added mainly via user contributions.
+As of version 2.3, module is production ready.
+Not all datatypes of Guava are support due to sheer size of the library; new support is added based on contributions.

 ## Usage